-PAH is defined as a mean pulmonary arterial pressure >25 mmHg at rest 11 or >30 mmHg with exercise and pulmonary capillary wedge pressure ≤15 mmHg measured by cardiac catheterisation 3,4.
+Pulmonary arterial hypertension is defined as a mean pulmonary arterial pressure >25 mmHg at rest 11 or >30 mmHg with exercise and pulmonary capillary wedge pressure ≤15 mmHg measured by cardiac catheterization 3,4.
 It can result from either increased pulmonary venous resistance (most common) or increased pulmonary arterial flow, such as with a left-to-right shunt 2.

 Even in cases of increased flow, the main factor in generating severe pulmonary hypertension is an arteriopathy, which has four main components 3: